-The city is the Provincial Capital of Catalonia, though not of Spain itself.
-However, few cities can claim to be more appealing than Barcelona, even though it isn’t the biggest city in the world, and isn’t particularly well organised!
-For example; there are constant traffic jams, and parking is a struggle.
-Also, the skyline shows modern architecture juggling uncomfortably for position with historical buildings.
-Additionally, there is plenty of evidence confirming both extravagance and poverty, and it is one of the noisiest cities in Europe.
+Barcelona is the provincial capital of Catalonia, though not of Spain itself.
+However, few cities can claim to be more appealing than Barcelona, even though it isn’t the biggest city globally and isn’t particularly well organised!

 So, what is the secret of Barcelona’s popularity?

-Is it the multi-cultural buzz of people that keeps the city alive?
-Or, is it the intoxicating mixture of excellence, incompetence, noise and laughter?
+It’s the multi-cultural buzz of people that keeps the city alive they create an intoxicating mixture of excellence, noise and laughter.

 Nonetheless, whatever you’re looking for, you can find it in Barcelona.
 It takes a while to get used to living here, but once you do – like so many of us – you may never want to leave!

 This is the famous tree-lined pavement area which connects the centre of the city to the sea.
-The Ramblas stretches for over a kilometre, from Plaça de Catalunya to the Columbus Monument down at Port Vell.
-The street also forms the city boundary between the areas of the Barri Gòtic to the east, and to the west, El Raval.
+The Ramblas stretches for over a kilometre, from Plaça de Catalunya to the Columbus Monumentdown at Port Vell.
+The street also forms the city boundary between the Barri Gòtic to the east and El Raval.
 Built on a dry river bed at the turn of the 20th-century, La Rambla was carefully planned.
-Its purpose was to be a promenade for newly wealthy industrialists to stroll through the city and enjoy the scenery.
-The Spanish verb “Ramblar” – meaning to walk leisurely or to ramble – gave the street its name.
+Its purpose was to promenade newly wealthy industrialists to stroll through the city and enjoy the scenery.
+The Spanish verb “Ramblar” – meaning to walk leisurely or ramble – gave the street its name.

 Port Ginesta is the home of European Yacht Charters.
-We are located in the area called Les Botigues de Sitges, just along the coast from Barcelona.
-This busy marina in the District of Sitges covers an area of 30 hectares, divided between sea and land.
+We are located in the area called Les Botigues de Sitges, just along the coast of Barcelona.
+This busy marina in the District of Sitges covers 30 hectares, divided between sea and land.
 Within the marina, there is a leisure area offering several excellent restaurants, bars and shops.
-Additionally, the port is fully equipped and set up for sea-farers offering the services of captaincy, laundry, showers, changing rooms and dive shops.
+Additionally, the port is fully equipped and set up for sea-farers offering captaincy, laundry, showers, changing rooms and dive shops.

-El Prat international airport is a busy, but easy airport to navigate, once you get the hang of it.
-Like much of Spain, some of the logical planning got lost (probably over a leisurely lunch), and so there are a few parts of the airport that can be confusing to a newcomer.
-It only takes half an hour to get into the city centre or to head down the coast to Port Ginesta and the resort towns of Castelldefels and Sitges.
+El Prat international airport is a busy but easy airport to navigate once you get the hang of it.
+Like much of Spain, some of the logical planning got lost (probably over a leisurely lunch), so a few parts of the airport can be confusing to a newcomer.
+It only takes half an hour to get into the city centre or head down the coast to Port Ginesta and Castelldefels and Sitges’ resort towns.